 Manage your expectations.
 Do not plan to lose 10 lbs in the first month, if you are not planning to change your lifestyle.

 Start with some home workout before you start going to the gym.
 Some pushups, planks, and 30 min jog will build you up for the gym.
-Or don’t waste time and join the RevMMA Vaughan fitness club.

 In short, stay active, be realistic, and work hard.
 Please talk with your trainer, they are your friends.
 You will never get the type of advice your trainer can give you in google (I am not sure if google already knows our body type).